4 Steps to Building a Solid Boardroom Strategy

 If you and your board lack clear direction and focus, then sadly you will be destined for failure.
-Developing and reviewing regularly your strategy is therefore one of the most important activities you and your fellow board members can do.
+Developing and reviewing regularly your strategy against the vision or goals for the business is therefore one of the most important activities you and your fellow board members can do.
 A solid strategy will ensure the effectiveness and longevity of your business and will enable you to always make effective decisions and prioritise your efforts.

 You might still be reading this and saying, “we don’t need a strategy, our business is running perfectly”.
 When times are good and business is flying, the strategy does often write itself, however, when times aren’t so good; business owners and boards can often begin to unravel and start chasing the wrong plans and making poor decisions.